-Shannon Craigo-Snell is a systematic and constructive Christian theologian.
+Shannon Craigo-Snell is a systematic Christian theologian.
 Since 2011, she has served as professor of theology at Louisville Presbyterian Theological Seminary, where she teaches Masters and Doctor of Ministry students as they engage in multiple forms of ministry.
 Before arriving in Louisville, she was associate professor of Religious Studies at Yale University, where she taught undergraduates, masters students, and Ph.D. students.

 In 2014, Shannon Craigo-Snell was ordained as a minister in the Presbyterian Church (USA).
 Since then she has been invited to teach workshops and lead worship in churches across the country.